To-Code-Or-Not-To-Code/Math_Invaders/README.md

 - Background music and sound effects by mixer.

 **Note:**
 Make sure to have the required libraries installed and the game assets (images, sounds) in the same directory as the Python script for the game to run successfully.
+You can install them by running `python.exe -m pip install -r requirements.txt` on Windows and `sudo pip3 install -r requirements.txt` on Mac/Linux.